Convex Hypersurfaces with Prescribed Scalar Curvature and Asymptotic Boundary in Hyperbolic Space: Introduction

 A crucial step for proving the existence of a strictly locally convex solution to \eqref{eqn10} is to establish second order a priori estimates for strictly locally convex solutions $u$ of \eqref{eqn10} satisfying $u \geq \underline{u}$ on $\Omega_{\epsilon}$.
+An essential difference from \cite{GSS09, GS10, GS11, GSX14} is that we allow the $C^2$ bound to depend on $\epsilon$.
+This looser requirement gives us more flexibility to apply techniques for general Dirichlet problem and with less technical assumptions (for example, there is no prescribed upper bound for $\psi$).
+For $C^2$ boundary estimates, we change the variable from $u$ to $v$ by $u = \sqrt{v}$ (see \cite{Sui18} for a similar idea for radial graphs), which is the main difference from \cite{GSS09, Sz05} and fundamentally improves the result in \cite{Sz05}.

+One reason that we purely study strictly locally convex hypersurfaces is due to $C^2$ boundary estimates.
+In \cite{GS10}, Guan-Spruck assumed $\Gamma$ to be mean convex.
+Then the solution $u$ behaves nicely near $\Gamma$ and therefore $k$-admissible solutions can be studied in their framework.
+However, without any geometric assumptions on $\Gamma_{\epsilon}$, $C^2$ boundary estimates can only be obtained for strictly locally convex hypersurfaces.

-In order to apply continuity method and degree theory argument to prove existence, the strict local convexity has to be preserved during the continuity process.
-This is true when $k = n$ in view of the $C^2$ estimates and the nondegeneracy of \eqref{eqn10}, while for $1 \leq k < n$, we have to impose certain assumptions on $\Gamma$, $\underline{u}$ and $\psi$ to guarantee a full rank for the second fundamental form on locally convex $\Sigma$.
-We have established the following existence result for general prescribed Weingarten curvature equations.
+In order to apply continuity method and degree theory to prove the existence of a strictly locally convex solution to \eqref{eqn10}, the strict local convexity has to be preserved during the continuity process.
+This is true when $k = n$ in view of the nondegeneracy of \eqref{eqn10}, while for $1 \leq k < n$, we have to impose certain assumptions on $\Omega$, $\underline{u}$ and $\psi$ to guarantee the full rank of the second fundamental form on locally convex $\Sigma$ up to the boundary.
+In this paper, we want to apply the constant rank theorem developed in \cite{KL87, GM03, GLM06} to Dirichlet boundary value problems when assuming a subsolution.
+For this, we assume